Advising & Admissions

 the first day of lab classes.

-The following flow chart is for Summer ’14 planning.
-Registering for one of these dates can commence on Jan.
-6th or after.
+The following flow chart is for Spring ’15 planning.
+Registering for one of these dates can commence now through the day of the session.